SpiralShard: Highly Concurrent and Secure Blockchain Sharding via Linked Cross-shard Endorsement: Introduction

 \section{Introduction}

 \IEEEPARstart{B}{lockchain} has emerged as a critical technology to support distributed applications~\cite{bitcoin, eth}.
-However, traditional blockchain systems~\cite{bitcoin, eth} fall short regarding scalability. \emph{Sharding} is a promising approach to improving blockchain scalability \cite{omniledger,rapidchain}.
-It partitions nodes in the blockchain network into smaller committees (shards).
-Each shard maintains a subset of the whole blockchain ledger state and conducts intra-shard consensus to generate blocks in parallel.
-Therefore, systems can set more shards with sufficient nodes to process transactions, improving scalability.
+However, traditional blockchain systems~\cite{bitcoin, eth} fall short regarding scalability.
+Sharding is a promising approach to improving blockchain scalability \cite{omniledger,rapidchain, li2025sp}.
+It partitions nodes in the blockchain network into multiple disjoint committees (shards).
+Each shard maintains a subset of the whole blockchain ledger state and conducts intra-shard consensus to generate blocks and process transactions in parallel.
+In general, under the same network scale, configuring \emph{a large amount of small shards helps to achieve higher transaction concurrency} and throughput (i.e., transactions per second, TPS) \cite{divideAndScale, cochain, gearbox}.

-However, to preserve security, existing permissionless blockchain sharding systems usually configure \emph{large size for each shard}, causing \emph{poor transaction concurrency} \cite{chainspace, pyramid, repchain, omniledger, elastico, rapidchain, cycledger}.
-In general, under the same network size, we can increase the number of shards by reducing the shard size (i.e., the number of nodes per shard) to improve the transaction concurrency \cite{divideAndScale}.
-However, \emph{arbitrarily reducing shard size will cause security problems.} Specifically, most existing blockchain sharding systems require that the fraction of malicious nodes in each shard be less than $1/3$ (i.e., the fault tolerance threshold of BFT-typed consensus~\cite{castro1999practical}).
-As nodes are typically \emph{randomly} assigned to shards, merely reducing shard size can easily result in a larger fraction of malicious nodes in certain shards.
-In this case, these shards are \emph{corrupted}, and the malicious nodes can launch attacks (e.g., double-spending \cite{bitcoin}) to compromise security.
-Therefore, most sharding systems have to \emph{set large shard size to ensure a negligible failure probability for each shard.} In OmniLedger~\cite{omniledger}, a shard must include $600$ nodes when 1/4 of the network nodes are malicious.
-This large shard size undermines intra-shard consensus efficiency and diminishes the shard count, consequently limiting transaction concurrency.
+However, naively configuring numerous small shards can easily lead to certain shards becoming corrupted, compromising security.
+To ensure security, existing permissionless blockchain sharding systems typically adopt relatively large shard sizes \cite{chainspace, pyramid, omniledger, elastico, rapidchain, cycledger, li2025sp}.
+Under the same network scale, such \emph{larger shard sizes significantly reduce the total number of shards in the network and diminish the efficiency of intra-shard consensus, consequently severely restricting the transaction concurrency} (TPS) of sharding-based blockchain systems.
+Specifically, nodes within blockchain sharding systems (especially permissionless ones) are typically allocated to shards randomly \cite{elastico, rapidchain, monoxide, li2022jenga, LBCHAIN, li2025sp}. \emph{Due to this randomness}, when the network size and overall malicious node ratio remain unchanged, naively adopting small shard sizes can easily lead to excessively high malicious node ratios in some shards, causing shard corruption (e.g., $\geq1/3$ malicious nodes for BFT-type (Byzantine Fault Tolerance) consensus under partial-synchronous network \cite{castro1999practical}) and compromising system security \cite{bitcoin}.
+Therefore, most sharding systems have to \emph{set large shard size to ensure a negligible failure probability for each shard}, guaranteeing security.
+For example, in OmniLedger~\cite{omniledger}, a shard could include $600$ nodes when 1/4 of the network nodes are malicious.